-However, results of a new research study performed at Sharp Mary Birch Hospital for Women & Newborns may open the door to another way of monitoring preterm newborns in these critical early moments after birth: brain monitoring.
+However, results of a research study performed at Sharp Mary Birch Hospital for Women & Newborns may open the door to another way of monitoring preterm newborns in these critical early moments after birth: brain monitoring.

 The research, led by Dr. Anup Katheria, director of the Neonatal Research Institute at Sharp Mary Birch, shows that monitoring a preterm newborn’s brain activity and oxygen level immediately after birth can help predict whether an infant will survive or have severe brain injury within the first 72 hours of life.